Ebube-Ochemba/Fix_My_Code_Challenge/0x00-challenge/README.md

 # 0x00.
 Fix my code

-> This project was fixing an existing code base.
+> This project was about fixing an existing code base.

 ## Summary